 Orchestre de la Suisse Romande

-The orchestra's Music and Artistic Director will be Jonathan Nott from the 2016-2017 season.
+Maestro Jonathan Nott is the Music and Artistic Director of the Orchestre de la Suisse Romande (OSR).
 Its Principal Guest Conductor is Japanese maestro Kazuki Yamada.

-The OSR’s international tours have led them to perform in the most prestigious venues in Europe (Berlin, London, Vienna, Salzburg, Paris, Budapest and Amsterdam), Asia (Tokyo, Seoul, Beijing), as well as in major cities on the American continent (Boston, New York, San Francisco, Washington, São Paulo, Buenos Aires and Montevideo).
+The OSR’s international tours have taken it to the most prestigious venues in Europe (Berlin, London, Vienna, Salzburg, Paris, Budapest and Amsterdam), Asia (Tokyo, Seoul, Beijing), as well as in major cities on the American continents (Boston, New York, San Francisco, Washington, São Paulo, Buenos Aires and Montevideo).
 During the 2011-2012 season, the OSR gave its first performances in Moscow and St Petersburg.
-In July 2014 the orchestra made a triumphant visit to Japan (Suntory Hall) and Seoul (SeongNam Arts Center) and in February 2015, it engaged on a major US tour with Charles Dutoit and Nikolai Lugansky, on both the West and the East Coast.
-The OSR has been invited by many festivals, including Música de Canarias, the Lucerne Easter and Summer Festivals, the Festival de Radio France and Montpellier, the Menuhin Festival Gstaad, and the Septembre Musical de Montreux.
+In July 2014, the orchestra made a triumphant visit to Japan (Suntory Hall) and Seoul (SeongNam Arts Center).
+In February 2015, it undertook a major US tour with Charles Dutoit and Nikolai Lugansky to the East and West Coasts.
+The OSR has been invited by many festivals, including Música de Canarias, the Lucerne Easter and Summer Festivals, the Festival de Radio France and Montpellier, the Menuhin Festival Gstaad and the Septembre Musical de Montreux.

 The Orchestre de la Suisse Romande is supported by the Canton and City of Geneva, Radio-Télévision Suisse Romande, associations of Friends of the Orchestra and many sponsors and patrons.
 For the concerts in Lausanne, the OSR receives generous support from the Canton of Vaud.